django/django-localflavor/docs/index.rst

 Due to django-localflavor' history as a former contrib app, the app is required to be working with the actively maintained Django versions.
-See the documenation about `Django's release process`_ for more information.
+See the documentation about `Django's release process`_ for more information.

 django-localflavor releases are not tied to the release cycle of Django.
 Version numbers follow the appropriate Python standards, e.g. PEPs 386_ and 440_.